mapcomponents/react-map-components-maplibre/src/stories/README.md

 **- Reference declaration**

 ```
-  const mapRef = useRef(null);
+  const mapRef = useRef(undefined);
 ```

 **- Component cleanup function**

-After everything has been undone it is important to set the map reference (mapRef.current) to null.
+After everything has been undone it is important to set the map reference (mapRef.current) to undefined.

 ```
   useEffect(() => {